-This part of Alt-Generations is in web-book form.
+This part of Alt-Generations is a web-book in form.
 It includes text, video and images.
-Recorded interview audio and original music underscores interesting periods, people and episodes in my surreal life.
+My intention has long been to use original music to underscore certain interesting periods, people and important episodes in my surreal life.
 Unusual not just in childhood, but also in living and working in several countries, the U.S.A., the UK and Turkey, mainly as freelance visual editor.

 Jimi Hendrix, The Beatles and Sgt.
 Pepper’s

 ‘Watch Out for Your Ears’, featuring Jimi Hendrix, Traffic and the Animals.
 An extract from the film produced by our father, Tom Weber.

 Sgt.
 Pepper’s was a huge deal culturally and musically, but it also had special significance in our young lives.